r-kupin/webserv/README.md

 Has only one *arg* which sets the port, used by the server for requests listening.
 ##### server_name
 Should define server's host name, but only works for *localhost* right now
-##### client_max_body_size
-Sets bounds for request's body size.
-Works in the following way: while reading client's body, server keeps track of it's size.
-If `client_max_body_size` is defined, and client's body exceeds it - server abandon's further request processing and returns error **413**.
 #### Location-level directives
 ##### root
 Can have only one arg, which is a path for a location, or server's root directory.
 For example: